6RiverSystems/blueshell/README.md

-Blueshell is a basic Behavior Tree implementation using ES6 classes.
+Blueshell is a Promise-based Behavior Tree implementation using modern ES6 syntax.

+## Node Types

+### Leaves

+* Action
+* Condition

+### Composites

+* Selector
+* Sequence

+### Decorators

+* Not

+### Base Classes

+* Base
+  The base of all nodes.

+* Composite
+  The base class for all nodes which have children.

+* Decorator
+  Base class for decorators - can only have one child.

 ## Todo

-'RUNNING' state - should we use 'RUNNING' as an optimization?
+Currently only `Selector` optimizes for 'RUNNING'
+  - Should this be extended to `Sequence`?

 ## Inspiration and Further Reading

-The following are the sources used when designing this library
+The following are sources used when designing this library

 - [Handling Node Traversal](http://stackoverflow.com/a/15725129/1017787)
 - [Difference between a Decision Tree and a Behavior Tree](http://gamedev.stackexchange.com/questions/51693/decision-tree-vs-behavior-tree)